Lucyjpjones/lj-fscr/README.md

 ### **<ins>Database</ins>**

 For this project I employed a [Relational Database](https://aws.amazon.com/relational-database/#:~:text=A%20relational%20database%20is%20a,be%20represented%20in%20the%20database.), to store my collection of data.
 I used [SQLite](https://www.sqlite.org/index.html) in development, as this is created by default, and [Heroku Postgres](https://www.heroku.com/postgres) in production.
 Relational databases were a suitable choice for this project as it allows multiple tables to be created, with data easily connected through the use of foreign keys.
-All Models included are related to at least one other Model, and implement common database relationships: many-to-one, many-to-many and one-to-one.
+All Models included are related to at least one other Model and implement common database relationships: many-to-one, many-to-many and one-to-one.

-> **Note:** .sqlite3, my developmemt database file, was added to .gitignore before my initial commit to stop it being pushed to GitHub.
+> **Note:** .sqlite3, my development database file, was added to .gitignore before my initial commit to stop it being pushed to GitHub.

 ### **<ins>Data Schema</ins>**